-The visual identity was developed at the agency after a business Insight workshop between the Club and Fantastic.
+The visual identity was developed at the agency after a business Insight workshop between the Club and the team.

 “We looked at a number of different identities along the Yorkshire theme and the Club’s blue and white colours.
 We kept coming back to the Terrier because it is absolutely unique to HTFC, whereas Town are not the only team to play in blue and white or who are from Yorkshire.

-“We also had a ready-made ‘Terrier Identity’ thanks to the amazing on-field accomplishments and the work of Club’s marketing team to develop the #TerrierSpirit campaign,” added Town fan Paul who, along with 30 colleagues from Fantastic Media attended the Play-Off Final at Wembley.
+“We also had a ready-made ‘Terrier Identity’ thanks to the amazing on-field accomplishments and the work of Club’s marketing team to develop the #TerrierSpirit campaign,” added Town fan Paul who, along with 30 colleagues attended the Play-Off Final at Wembley.

 “As a Town fan, I was incredibly proud to be part of this.
 I was confident it would go down well, but you never know, so personally, to see all the positive comments on social media is amazing.”